 This work was supported by the UK Engineering and Physical Sciences Research Council [grant number EP/G003734/1 "Advanced Signal Processing Methods Applied to Acoustic Wind Profiling for Use in Wind Farm Assessment"].
-The authors thank also Jonathan Sheaffer for his constructive feedback on an early version.
+The authors thank the associate editor V. Ostachev (NOAA/ESRL and ERDC/CRREL) and the two anonymous reviewers for their detailed suggestions to improve the manuscript, and also to Jonathan Sheaffer for his constructive feedback on an early version.